AIMMOTH/scala-stack-angular/README.md

 # SCALA STACK with Angular

 Scala Stack serve HTML, JavaScript and CSS from Scala code!
 No frontend build (gulp, grunt), no files (js, css, html, sass, less)!
+No SBT since a servlet is compiling.

 ## Description